projectcalico/calico-dnsmasq/README.md

 - `TAG` is the upstream (Simon Kelley) version number, such as 2.72

-- `DISTRIBUTION` names the distribution that the branch's code aims to be installed on, such as "ubuntu" or "rhel7".
+- `DISTRIBUTION` names the distribution that the branch's code aims to be installed on, such as "ubuntu" or "rpm".

 calico\_`TAG` branches contain Calico-specific changes to the upstream code.  `DISTRIBUTION`\_`TAG` branches incorporate those code changes